snapframework/snap-website/snaplets/heist/templates/faq.md

 and then build your application with `-fdevelopment`.
 If you don't do this, you'll get `Could not find module 'Snap.Loader.Devel'`.

+### How do I enable SSL?

+First, you need to install snap-server with `-fopenssl`.
+If you have already installed snap-server, you might want to uninstall it first with `ghc-pkg unregister -f snap-server` to avoid potential version conflicts.

+Once you have done that, run your application as follows using values appropriate to your setup.

+    ./app --ssl-port=443 --ssl-cert=cert.pem --ssl-key=key.pem

 ### Why do I get a "cannot find normal object file" error when building Snap?